 B. Export issues.
-Unfortunately, the GATT ministerial failed to make progress on the question of foreign subsidies for agricultural exports.
+Unfortunately, the GATT ministerial failed to make progress on the question of foreign subsidies for age 6 of 8 agricultural exports.
 This will continue if pressure from Congress to resolve this situation through negotiation or for other export promotion actions like the recent wheat flour sale to Egypt.
 S. 822, recently passed by the Agricultural Committee, would establish several export promotion activities.